Faculty and Staff

 For more information on Dr. Moss-Bouldin, please visit her website, www.scworks.tv

-Susan G. Reid is a television and film agent with Atlanta Models & Talent.
-Additionally, she worked as a professional director and acting coach for over fifteen years.
+Susan G. Reid is a Casting Director at Fox Casting where she works on such projects as Investigation Discovery’s Your Worst Nightmare.
+Prior to that, she was Vice President at Atlanta Models & Talent and served as head of the TV/Film division.
+Additionally, she has worked as a professional theatre director and acting coach for over fifteen years.
 She held positions as an Artistic Associate and Education Director at both Aurora Theatre and Theatre in the Square.
 An active member of the Atlanta theatre community, Reid has earned numerous awards for her excellence in directing.
 She served as Head of the B.F.A.
 Acting program for Columbus State University and taught at additional academic institutions and theatres throughout the southeast.
 Susan holds a Master of Fine Arts in Directing from the University of North Carolina Greensboro and an undergraduate degree from Randolph-Macon Woman's College.
 She was a participant in the Lincoln Center Theater Directors Lab in 2009.

 Andrew Berardi (Office Manager)